QuBenhao/LeetCode/problems/problems_2813/problem.md

 # 2813.
-Maximum Elegance of a K-Length Subsequence
+Maximum Elegance of a K-Length Subsequence [Rating: 2582.08]

 <p>You are given a <strong>0-indexed</strong> 2D integer array <code>items</code> of length <code>n</code> and an integer <code>k</code>.</p>